espocrm/espocrm/.github/CONTRIBUTING.md

 As we reference GitHub issues in release notes, we strive to keep them free of off-topic comments.

+#### Code-level issues

+If an issue is not reproducible by actions made via the UI but only by coding, the reporter is expected to have a clear understanding of its cause and to provide an explanation of it — unless the cause is obvious from the context.

+Otherwise, it's advisable to post on the forum in the Developer Help section.

 ## Pull Requests

 We are open for contributions that are bug fixes and small improvements.
 If you would like to contribute something that is not a small fix, please reach out to maintainers before submitting your PR (by creating a GitHub issue).